 Many Andalusians enjoy making Spanish leek soup during the winter months.
 This is due to the low cost of the ingredients, their ease of availability, and the fact that most people have them on hand.

-Traditionally, on Christmas Eve in Spain, families get together to dinner and enjoy abundant and heavy meals.
+Traditionally, on Christmas Eve in Spain, families get together for dinner and enjoy abundant and heavy meals.

-However, there is a rising trend to have a healthier Spanish Christmas food menu in order to avoid weight gain.
+However, there is a rising trend to have healthier Spanish Christmas dishes in order to avoid weight gain.

 Because this soup is quite creamy, you can serve it with some grated cheese, which goes very well with the creaminess of the soup.